DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Thingsboard - Rule Engine/execution.md

     Thingsboard Provider (select "Thingsboard Cloud Platform" from the dropdown) MQTT Broker URL (leave the default "ssl://mqtt.thingsboard.cloud:8883") Topic ("v1/devices/me/telemetry")
-    Provision Key
+    Provision Key (see step 4)
-    Provision Secret
+    Provision Secret (see step 4)
     Certificate Authority (select "KEYNOA-CLOUD INT CA2 MQTT v1" from the dropdown)

 ![KEYNOA](/img/KEYNOA/Thingsboard/Data-Hub-details.png)

-4. The provision key and secret can be found in the Thingsboard device profile you want your device to be assigned to.
+4. Log in to the [Thingsboard Cloud](https://thingsboard.cloud/login) with the credentials you find in the KEYNOA credential manager (just click on the lock icon in the header of KEYNOA Cloud).
+The provision key and secret can be found in the Thingsboard device profile you want your device to be assigned to.
 ![KEYNOA](/img/KEYNOA/Thingsboard/Device-Credentials.png)

 5. If you do not have a device profile yet, create one.
 Click on "Device profiles" and select "Create new device profile".